 Different kinds of pubs attract different kinds of crowds.
 If you know what sort of place you're about to wander into, you've got a head start on what to expect.

 - Theme pubs: A subsect of city pubs, rarely found outside of cities and bigger towns, theme pubs take the city pub to a unique crowd of guests.
-Goth pubs, jazz pubs, comedy pubs, rock pubs like The Cavern Pub in Liverpool (across the street from the Cavern Club made famous by the Beatles), can all be found in the local listings magazines or town websites.
+Goth pubs, jazz pubs, comedy pubs, rock pubs like The Cavern Pub in Liverpool (across the street from the Cavern Club made famous by the Beatles), can all be found in the local listings, magazines, or town websites.
 Name your special interest and there is probably a theme pub that caters to your crowd.

-Country pubs come in all varieties but visitors will most likely warm to these destination pubs, the sort of pubs people will travel for miles to visit (even plan a day out in the country for) because of the food, wonderful beer garden, character, or history.
+- The destination pub: A subsect of the country pub, destination pubs are the sort of pubs people will travel for miles to visit (even plan a day out in the country for) because of the food, wonderful beer garden, character, or history.

 - The local pub: Local pubs are just that—very local.
 Often they aren't the most welcoming of places for out-of-towners.
 As a visitor, don't expect a friendly welcome unless you've been introduced by another local, and even then, everyone will be sizing you up to see if you deserve their attention.
-How can you tell if you've stumbled into a local?
-If conversation stops and everyone looks you over before turning back to their drinks, you're in a local.
-Time to move on.
+How can you tell if you've stumbled into a local pub?
+If conversation stops and everyone looks you over before turning back to their drinks, you're in a local pub.

-- The freehouse - Nowadays most pubs are tied to breweries through outright ownership or through various financial arrangements with the landlord or publican.
+- The freehouse: Nowadays, most pubs are tied to breweries through outright ownership or through various financial arrangements with the landlord or publican.
 This means they can only serve beers and other beverages made or distributed by the parent company.
 Freehouses are independent pubs that can serve whatever beers and drinks the landlord and the punters (paying customers) like.
 Though rarer, freehouses can still be found across the country.
 The Campaign for Real Ale (CAMRA) is a big supporter of freehouses, and you can find them—along with tied pubs that offer a good selection of guest beers (like the Anchor in Walberswick)—in the CAMRA Good Beer Guide.